GraceInAuburn/VideoTeam/VideoEditingWorkflow.md

-1. Open This PC and open the V: drive and create a folder with that Sundays Date (YYYY-MM-DD)+pastor+sermon title for example: 2015-01-01-Pastor-Sermon-Happy-New-Year
+1. Open This PC and open the V: drive and create a folder with that Sundays Date `YYYY-MM-DD+pastor+sermon` title for example: `2015-01-01-Pastor-Sermon-Happy-New-Year`
     1. Eric will try to create these for you in advance.
 2. Capture the video on camera to the two memory cards, Card A for 9:00 and Card B for 10:45
 3. There are two ways to copy the footage over: